Magnetic resonance imaging (MRI)

 - What happens if I don’t fit inside the MRI chamber?

 We have two scanners – one has a 60 cm bore (the diameter of the tunnel you will slide into) and can accommodate patients up to 450 lbs.
 Our newer scanner has a 70 cm bore and can accommodate patients up to 550 lbs.
-Our new scanner is also a stronger (3T) magnet and it is too strong for certain surgical implants so this is a consideration.
 It is rare that patients cannot be accommodated.